hu-macsy/lama_old/doc/user_guide/source/installation/configuration/tracing.rst

 Tracing with LAMA
 =================

 Within LAMA, many routines have been instrumented at source code level by so-called regions.
 If tracing is enabled, an internal subroutine is called at each entry and exit of such a region.
 These internal subroutines are used for timing of the regions and/or for the generation of Vampir trace files that can be visualized by Vampir.

 By default, tracing is disabled (OFF) and the regions are not instrumented.
-Tracing can be enabled by the cmake variable ``LAMA_TRACE_LEVEL``.
+Tracing can be enabled by the cmake variable ``LAMA_TRACE_LEVEL`` for timing (TIME) or Vampir tracing (VT).

 .. code-block:: bash